Low Vision Speaker Series

 The Sessions

-“If My Vision [Acuity] is So Good, Why Can’t I …?”
-Using Low Vision Assessment to Explore Client-Identified Challenges and Possible Solutions
+Using Low Vision Assessment to Explore Patient-Identified Challenges and Possible Solutions

 Julia Foster, MScOT